Dedicated with love to

 The city of Pittsburgh suffered through decades of really bad Steeler teams all the way back to the early 1930s when the team was founded by a northside Irishman named Art Rooney.
 He was raised above his dad’s saloon, and was something of a neighborhood fixer and gambler.
 He paid the franchise fee for the team with race track winnings.
 Three years later, he had a legendary 3-day run at Yonkers and Saratoga in New York, hitting a big parlay and five longshots among 11 straight winners.
 It’s a streak that remains one of the greatest horse betting feats of all time.
 The hundreds of thousands of dollars he cleared financed the team through many subsequent lean years.
 Rooney, affectionately known as “the Chief,” was an iconic, beloved character with his trademark cigar and shock of white hair.
 Late in his life, his faith in the chronically under performing team was finally rewarded.

 Uncle Ray was big Steelers fan.
 Every so often he would take us to a game, and it was like Christmas morning in our world.
 I can’t emphasize enough how big a deal this was.
 We had no means to go to these games.
 They were always sold out and there was no such thing as StubHub.
-The anticipation was unbearable as he’d steer his big Cadillac through the ratty streets of the North Side, past the hustlers and ticket scalpers and winos, toward the concrete Mecca of Three Rivers Stadium.
+The anticipation was unbearable as we'd pile into his big Cadillac, stop at a neighborhood deli for hoagies, then he'd steer through the ratty streets of the North Side, past the hustlers and ticket scalpers and winos, toward the concrete Mecca of Three Rivers Stadium.
 His season tickets were in the second to last row at the very top of the circular colossus.
 He knew all the folks sitting around him.
 There were thermoses of cocoa passed around and, of course, people were swilling Iron City beer.
 There were those big winter coats with the fur lined hoods.
 We sat through some really cold games watching the black and gold Steelers on the artificial turf way down below.

 Then one year, as his business thrived, Ray moved from those seats to a luxury suite with a kitchen in it and a whole deluxe furnished setup.
 That move tracked with the ascendance of the team into their dynasty years of the 1970s.
 The singular event that birthed the Steeler dynasty was the Immaculate Reception in ‘72, an improbable last second turn of events against the Raiders in the playoffs.
 It was so named because of such a lucky carom of the football people thought it could only have been divine intervention.
 The exact spot where it happened is marked in the parking lot next to the new stadium.
 The hero of that play was Franco Harris.
 Franco is a mild mannered African American dude with a beard and big afro.
 But he is also half Italian.
 So the the paesanos in the Italian community, the big old ball buster dagos who sometimes slurred blacks as “eggplants” embraced this guy.
 They formed Franco’s Italian Army, complete with combat helmets and tri-color Italian flags.
 They’d hold up this iconic sign in the crowd that read “Run Paesano Run.”
 In a town still self segregated by race and ethnicity, Franco’s Italian Army was a novel cross ethnic thing.